HomeBlog Home

 3. Reversed polarity - This means that the plugs' hot, neutral, and ground slots have somehow been mixed up.

-4. Aluminum wiring - Aluminum was considered more cost-effective than copper wiring in the late '60s and early '70s, but it can contribute to the potential for a fire in your home.
+4. Aluminum wiring - Aluminum was considered more cost-effective than copper wiring in the late '60s and early '70s, but it can increase the risk of fire in your home.

-5. Improper modification of electrical panels - This issue can cause intermittent flickering of lights or your switches and outlets not working correctly.
+5. Improper modification of electrical panels - This issue can cause intermittent flickering of lights or cause your switches and outlets to not work correctly.

 6. Missing knockouts - or rectangular shapes missing in a panel